qcjames53/qcjames53/README.md

 # qcjames53
-Personal webpage for project demonstration.
+This is my personal webpage for project demonstration.

+Yes, the code is a little all over the place.
+Yes, I'm working on it.
+No, I'm not going to use JQuery.